acronis/go-cti/cti-spec/SPEC.md

 ### Data types and traits

-A CTI can be associated with a data type schema that may be used in the following ways:
+A CTI can be associated with an extensible domain type that carries a data schema and, optionally, traits schema and traits that control its behavior.
+It can be used in the following ways:

-- Platform developers may define base (abstract) types that represent a contract between the domain and the implementation.
+- Platform developers may define base (abstract) domain types that represent a contract between the domain and the implementation.
-  To make the domain configurable, platform developers may also specify a **traits schema** to allow vendors to manage the behavior of the domain.
+  To make the domain configurable, platform developers may also specify a **traits schema** to allow vendors to control the behavior of the domain.
-- Vendors may derive concrete types (or another abstract type depending on the domain complexity), inheriting the semantics and behavior.
+- Vendors may derive concrete domain types (or another abstract type depending on the domain complexity), inheriting the semantics and behavior.
   If supported by the domain, additionally specifying the behavior by **traits**.

 This allows platform developers to control the way in which their domains can be extended and configured.